 What do I believe is the most important factor in this whole picture that will enable us to successfully work towards producing unity?
 Assuming that we have truth to guide us and with which to work, I believe it is what I will call leadership.
 As I begin this section, recall that I said very early in this sermon that everything Jesus said and did was aimed at producing unity.
 How much unity did He produce as a man?
 Precious little!

 However—and this is important to us—He took the long-range view that people will be unified to Him when God is good and ready.
-When the knowledge of God comes to them, they will never ever be able to accuse Him of doing something that drove them away from God.
+When the knowledge of God comes to them, they will never, ever be able to accuse Him of doing something that drove them away from God.
 That is the kind of leadership we need to follow!

-They just did not know enough yet, because God had not opened their mind.
+They just did not know enough yet, because God had not opened their minds.
 This must be our approach, too.
 The Father and the Son, who are already one, are our leadership in this greatest of all challenges.
 Here is what we must do: We must follow Their examples.
 Both have already shown what one must do to create unity.

 Notice this very clear pattern of life exhibited by both of Them.
 We will start with the Father.
 He showed His leadership in that He gave His only begotten Son.
 He loved us while we were yet sinners.
 Since that same love is shed abroad in our hearts, we have the gifts with which to work—because love is only one of the major positive qualities that work to produce unity.
 In other words, we need to seek Him for more.

-God is fully capable of giving and greatly desires to give us wisdom and any additional gift, such as knowledge, understanding, sympathy, compassion, mercy, and more and more and more.
+God is fully capable of giving, and greatly desires to give us, wisdom and any additional gift, such as knowledge, understanding, sympathy, compassion, mercy, and more and more and more.
 If we will make the effort to use them, they will be there as needed.
 Because of the Father's gifts, we are already equipped to follow through on this challenge—if we will!
 Here is our challenge: Are we willing to be the leadership in our own little individual area of influence?

 The Son—who is the closest, most responsible, most intimate leader for the church—has already demonstrated His leadership.
 He emptied Himself of all His heavenly prerogatives and set us a perfect example of leadership in God's giving way, sacrificing Himself to the uttermost to produce oneness; and He has already prayed to the Father in our behalf.